top of page

 Why a living presence is not optional

 Guru is not a personality, but a stabilising axis around which clarity becomes possible.
-Truth is not manufactured inwardly; it is recognised and established through contact with a living human being.
+Truth is not manufactured inwardly; One starts to recognise truth and establish it through contact with a living human being.

-A jug of water and a glass— the jug is positioned higher, and the glass must be empty and placed lower than the jug.
-This arrangement allows the desired action to take place.
+A jug of water and a glass - the jug is positioned higher, and the glass must be empty and placed lower than the jug.
+This placement is necessary for water to be poured from one container and filled into the other.

 When the Guru is removed, spirituality collapses into self-work.